 First, did you know it’s International Waffle Day?
 It’s the perfect day to celebrate at a diner…

-When I relocated to Alabama, I knew I had to go John’s City Diner.
+When I relocated to Alabama, I knew I had to go to John’s City Diner (Birmingham).
 It has been consistently named one of Alabamas best diners.
 Making the time to get to the diner is tough.

 For a diner, it has odd hours including not being open on Sundays and only open for dinner on Saturdays.
 So yes, John’s City Diner is not open for breakfast on weekends.
-Due to my schedule, I almost thought I wouldn’t be able to make it there at all.
+Due to my schedule, I almost thought I wouldn’t be able to make it to Johns City Diner at all.

 Johns City Diner is located right in downtown Birmingham.
 Since it’s in the downtown, it’s located in a row of buildings and not the usual stand-alone diner you see.

 The outside has a big sign that says, Johns.
 There isn’t a lot from the outside that screams diner.
-In fact, it’s easy to miss the restaurant unless you’re looking for it.
+In fact, it’s easy to miss Johns City Diner unless you’re looking for it.
 I ran by it twice during the Drum Run and had no idea.

 The waitress seemed preoccupied or as if she was having a bad day.
 Even though we got there at opening (5 pm), it took a while for our table to receive food and drinks.

 The menu at Johns City Diner is limited.
 Johns City Diner is known for their comfort food and they have everything from garlicky spinach to meatload with all-natural gravy.

 There is a single page of food, and they are well known for their mac and cheese as well as chicken and waffles.
 I had been very excited to try their chicken and waffles, but when we went, they were out of chicken.
 To be honest, I was disappointed but what can you do.